Tanjya/portfolio-draft/README.md

 ### 🧩 Notes
 -Early version of my personal portfolio
 -Focused on layout and section structure
--Still adding projects, animations, and styling
+-Still adding projects, animations and styling